 This season, Smith has helped solidify the Raiders' linebacking corps.
-Playing at both outside and middle linebacker, Smith is the team's leading tackler with 56 and second on the team lead with three sacks.
+Playing at both outside and middle linebacker, Smith is the team's leading tackler with 58 and tied for the team lead with three sacks.
 He has also recorded one interception, nearly returning it for a touchdown.